Impact of the Hubble tension on the $r$-$n_s$ contour: Results with current data

 It is interestingly found that some inflation models, such as the power-law inflation \cite{Abbott:1984fp} and the $\phi^p$ inflation \cite{Linde:1983gd,Silverstein:2008sg,McAllister:2008hb,Kaloper:2008fb}, which were disfavored in the $\Lambda$CDM model, are now compatible with the EDE, see \autoref{fig:ns_r}.
 In such inflation models, the inflation might end up by a waterfall instability, which is similar to the hybrid inflation \cite{Linde:1991km,Linde:1993cn}, at a deep slow-roll region $\epsilon\ll 1$, so that $N_*\gg 60$.
 The perturbation modes near $N_*$ can be just at CMB band, so we have $|n_s-1|\ll {\cal O}(0.01)$.
+See also e.g. \cite{DAmico:2020euu,DAmico:2021vka,Takahashi:2021bti,DAmico:2021fhz} for recent significant endeavors in inflation model with $n_s=1$.